mbowen000/angular-lightning/README.md

 ### Initial Build & Pre Reqs

+#### Dependencies

+- nodejs (tested on 0.12.0 on windows)
+- Apache Ant (make sure you don't install it in C:\Program Files Directory or anything with spaces)

 Pull down the code and switch to the branch:

 `git clone https://mbowen000@bitbucket.org/mbowen000/smbblocks-angularvf.git`

 `git fetch && git checkout che`

-Install nodejs (tested on 0.12.0 on windows)

 Run `npm install` to install all dev deps
 Run `bower install` to get all the static deps